zdravkov/kendo-docs/api/wrappers/jsp/datasource/schema.md

 ### aggregates `String`

 Specifies the field from the response which contains the aggregate results.
-If set to a function - the function will be called to return the aggregate results for the current response.
+If set to a function - the function will be called to return the aggregate results for the current response.Result should have the following format:i.e.

 #### Example
     <kendo:dataSource-schema aggregates="aggregates">